YamabukiKasumi/training-finance-backend/README.md

 **information_to_db.js** Fetch the information of holding stocks and save them to database.

-**calculate_portfolio_value.js** Calculate the total value in real time. the return value is a json object, which is shown as follows:
+**calculate_portfolio_value.js** Calculate the total value in real time.

+The return value is a json object, which is shown as follows:
 ```
 {
   "calculationTime": "2025-07-25T03:45:20.418Z",